-Minor in Creative Studies

-Minor in Cultural Studies

-Minor in Leadership Studies
+Minor in Creative Studies Minor in Cultural Studies Minor in Gender Studies Minor in Leadership Studies

-Communication Studies

-Major in Communication Studies (B.A.)
+Communication Studies Major in Communication Studies (B.A.)
 Minor in Communication Studies

-English and Creative Writing

-Major in English and Creative Writing (B.A. or B.F.A.)

-Minor in English Literature

-Minor in Creative Writing
+English and Creative Writing Major in English and Creative Writing (B.A. or B.F.A.)
+Minor in English Literature Minor in Creative Writing